HDFGroup/hdf-rest-api/DatasetOps/GET_Value.rst

 more efficient for large data requests.
 If a binary response can be returned, the "Content-Type" response header will be "application/octet-stream".
 Otherwise the response header will be "json".

-Note: Binary responses are only supported for dataset that have a fixed-length type (i.e. either a fixed length primitive type or compound type that in turn consists of fixed=length types).
+Note: Binary responses are only supported for datasets that have a fixed-length type (i.e. either a fixed length primitive type or compound type that in turn consists of fixed-length types).
 Namely variable length strings and variable length data types will always be returned as JSON.

 Note: if a binary response is returned, it will consist of the equivalent binary data of the "data" item in the JSON